Spectral Exponential Sums on Hyperbolic Surfaces: Counterexamples

+For $q \geqslant 2$, the situation is entirely different, since the cuspidal spectrum for $\Gamma_{0}(q) \backslash \mathbb{H}$ is not necessarily simple, which follows from the existence of newforms and oldforms having the same Laplace eigenvalue.~Nevertheless, one can ask whether the new part of the cuspidal spectrum consisting of eigenvalues for $\Gamma_{0}(q) \backslash \mathbb{H}$ associated~to newforms is simple.
+This conjecture should be true for squarefree $q$, which is manifested in the work of~Bolte--Johansson~\cite{BolteJohansson1999,BolteJohansson1999-2} and Str\"{o}mbergsson~\cite{Strombergsson2001}.
+We also refer the reader to the recent work of Humphries~\cite{Humphries2019}.

-Noting that the bound $S(T) \ll T/\log T$ holds for generic hyperbolic surfaces, our proof of Theorem~\ref{main} could work for more extensive situation, although the integral entailing the winding number remains.
-Practically, one derives from~\eqref{spectral-exponential-sum} that \begin{theorem} Let $\Gamma$ be a discrete cofinite subgroup of $PSL_{2}(\R)$.
-For a fixed $X > 1$, we have
+Since the estimate $S(T) \ll T/\log T$ holds for all cofinite surfaces, our proof of Theorem~\ref{main} works for more extensive context, although the integral entailing the winding number remains.
+One then derives from~\eqref{spectral-exponential-sum} that \begin{theorem} Let $\Gamma$ be a cofinite subgroup of $\PSL_{2}(\R)$.
+For a fixed $X > 1$, we have as $T \to \infty$ that